 I'm wishing we could sit down together and enjoy a sliver.
 Well, maybe just a bit more than a sliver - Bon Appétit!

 - I find a metal whisk is the easiest and quickest way to mix up this Easy Spice Cake.
+Whisks are indispensable when making one-bowl, no-mixer cakes and so other things.
+A set with three different sizes is inexpensive and you find yourself using them over and over.

 - Use real maple syrup for the glaze.
 It's a super simple glaze and you really want the ingredients to shine.

-- Use a medium to large bowl, even though it’s not a huge recipe.
-When the oil is added, you don’t want it to splash out of the bowl as you mix it in.
+- Use a medium or large bowl, even though it's not a huge recipe.
+When the oil is added, you don't want it to splash out of the bowl as you mix it in.

 - For the cake:

-- ½ cup yogurt, for Greek yogurt, see tips above
+- ½ cup yogurt for Greek yogurt, see tips above

 - ½ cup granulated sugar